hagenhaus/hagenhaus-com/en/docs/hhdatalist/tutorial/index.md

 # Notes

 1. It is useful to use swagger to get a field list.
 Use the field list to define recordFields.
+1. Clear fields and then add them in the order you want to see them.
+Like, for Baseball Players, add first name, last name, birth year, death year.
+1. Find all the players where playerID != bbrefID.